gradientK/android_todo_app/README.md

 Made this for a class project.

-Simple To Do List tracker App for Android.
+Simple To Do List tracker App for Android using Android Studio.
+Written in Java.